 Phase I, currently underway with support from the Emory Center for Digital Scholarship (ECDS), charts a geography of architectural influence for Techwood and University through archival research, digitization, and mapping of foreign precedents brought back to Atlanta by real-estate mogul turned housing crusader, Charles Palmer, the driving force behind Techwood’s development.
 This research utilizes research materials from Palmer’s personal papers at Emory University's Stuart A. Rose Manuscript, Archives, & Rare Book Library related to his three European fact-finding missions in the early 1930s to visit housing sites he deemed worthy of study and possible replication.
 A series of questions drive the initial research.
 Which countries, cities, and housing projects did Palmer elect to visit?
 Who did he meet at those sites?
 What graphic and textual materials did he bring back to Atlanta?
 Ultimately, and most importantly, how did information collected in those travels influence the designs of Techwood and University Homes?
 With graduate and undergraduate research assistants, I am cataloging correspondence, maps, architectural plans, photographs, booklets, and ephemera for digitization and georeferencing by the Emory University Library digitization team and ECDS collaborators.
 Palmer’s motion picture films of his European trips—used to convince local and federal constituencies of the need for a comprehensive U.S. public housing program—will also be included in the project.
 The end result of Phase I will be a website—a simple online platform that serves as a cartographic and chronological entry point to the digitized material.

-Phase II has launched with a graduate research seminar I am teaching on Techwood/University in Spring 2018.
-Each student in this seminar is working in a different research repository, looking for materials on the two housing projects.
-These repositories include the archives and libraries of the Atlanta Housing Authority, Atlanta History Center, Atlanta University Center (Woodruff Library), Georgia State, and Georgia Tech.
+Phase II has launched with a graduate research seminar I taught on Techwood/University in Spring 2018.
+Each student in this seminar worked in a different research repository to search out materials on the two housing projects.
+These repositories included the archives and libraries of the Atlanta Housing Authority, Atlanta History Center, Atlanta University Center (Woodruff Library), Georgia State, and Georgia Tech.
 In addition to gathering more material on the projects, the Phase II will engage in deep architectural analysis of the materials, to determine how and in what ways European precedents made their way into Atlanta’s public housing architecture, and what elements emerged from Techwood and University to influence other sites in North America.